dhiway/cord/docs/origin-enterprise-orbis.md

 ## Multi-core test topology

-`zombienet/testnet.toml` and `zombienet/testnet-fast500.toml` run two Sudo-selected Orbis invulnerables (`Alice` and `Bob`) with slot-based authoring.
-The relay test configuration exposes four schedulable cores with one validator per core; three are assigned to task `1006` through the bootstrap/Broker sequence below.
+`zombienet/testnet.toml` and `zombienet/testnet-elastic.toml` run two Sudo-selected Orbis invulnerables (`Alice` and `Bob`) with slot-based authoring.
+The relay test configuration uses six validators and exposes three schedulable cores with one validator per core; all three are assigned to task `1006` through the bootstrap/Broker sequence below.
 A single-collator topology is not valid elastic-scaling evidence.

 The 2.4-times acceptance campaign must compare one and three reservations with the same two collators, validator set, workload, state, warm-up, and duration.
 Run five interleaved repetitions